philip carey

 INTRODUCTION

-This 4.0 Km section of the Across London Visual Marathon takes you from the Tower of London through the centre of the City of London and then back to London Bridge Station.
-The route contains cityscapes, river views, skyscrapers, and famous City of London Landmarks.
+This 4.0 Km section of the Across London Visual Marathon takes you from the St Paul's Cathedral through Smithfield and Holborn and then to Covent Garden Station via Fleet Street and the Aldwych.
+The route contains cityscapes, skyscrapers, and many London Landmarks.

 Part 8 starts at St Paul's Cathedral and then heads north towards Smithfield Market past the Old Bailey Criminal Court.
 It then heads west past Farringdon and into High Holborn before heading through the Inns of Court, the Aldwych, and finally Covent Garden.